 From April 2012, they extended pupil premium funding to children eligible for free school meals at any point in the past 6 years.

-For the 2015 to 2016 financial year, funding for the pupil premium has increased to £2.545 billion.Schools will receive: £1,320 per pupil of primary-school age; £935 per pupil of secondary-school age;£1,900 per pupil who:has been looked after for 1 day or more, has been adopted from care, has left care under a special guardianship order, a residence order or a child arrangements order.
+Currently the school receives: £1,320 per pupil and £1,900 per pupil who has been looked after for 1 day or more, has been adopted from care, has left care under a special guardianship order, a residence order or a child arrangements order.

 All members of staff and governors accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within the school environment.
 Cavendish Primary School is committed to ‘Narrowing the Gap’ between vulnerable pupils and the pupil premium forms a vital part of that process.
 The governors reserve the right to allocate the pupil premium funding to support any pupils or groups of pupils the school has legitimately identified as being socially disadvantaged.Provision will be made through: